cgalavis/js-shared/README.md

 # crabel-node-shared
-Set of shared libraries to help build consistent Node applications, includes support for configs, logging and more.
+Set of shared libraries to help build consistent Node applications.
+Includes support for configs, logging and more.